arunprasath42/arunprasath42/README.md

 - 👋 Hi, I’m @arunprasath42
-- 👀 I’m interested in Software developent...learning new technologies, building API's using Golang, python and Web scrapping using perl scripting etc..,
+- 👀 I’m interested in Software developent...learning new technologies, building API's , microservice application using Golang, python and Web scrapping using perl scripting etc..,
 - 🌱 I’m currently learning => Golang and open source PoC's on Integration channels...
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me => https://www.linkedin.com/in/arunprasath4298/...